meric/l2l/samples/sample09/README.md

 This is a prototype of a time travelling debugger for Lua, inspired by [Elm's](http://debug.elm-lang.org/edit/Mario.elm).

-Does not currently handle bugs in code well.

-Will likely slow as the program runs and/or more logic is added.

 ## Quickstart. ##

 Download Love2d from http://love2d.org.
 Version 0.9.x.